NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping

 \subsubsection{Generalization of the fusion}

-We can easily extend the fusion to other linear layers in CNNs.
-In particular, a fully-connected (FC) layer that performs matrix-vector multiplication with a weight matrix can be merged with the entire StoC matrix.
-For FC layers, we use slot encoding.
-As slot encoding is indeed equivalent to nested encoding with the slice size $\ell = 1$, the same formulation can be utilized for the fusion.
-Also, for specific matrix shapes (e.g., $\mathcal{P}_\ell$ in Section~\ref{sec:detail:bit-reverse}), we can even merge it with StoC1 and leave StoC2 for the use in conv2d.
+The fusion technique can be easily extended to encompass other linear layers within CNNs.
+In particular, a fully-connected (FC) layer that performs matrix-vector multiplication utilizing a weight matrix, can be merged with the entire StoC matrix.
+For FC layers, we use Slot encoding.
+As Slot encoding is indeed equivalent to CinS encoding with a slice size of $\ell = 1$, the same formulation is applicable for the fusion process.
+Also, for specific matrix shapes (e.g., $\mathcal{P}_\ell$ in Equation~\ref{eq:nested_real_vector}), we can even merge it with StoC1 and leave StoC2 for the use in conv2d.